Measure (mathematics): s-finite measures

-A measure is said to be s-finite if it is a countable sum of bounded measures.
+A measure is said to be s-finite if it is a countable sum of finite measures.
 S-finite measures are more general than sigma-finite ones and have applications in the theory of stochastic processes.

 Non-measurable sets

 If the axiom of choice is assumed to be true, it can be proved that not all subsets of Euclidean space are Lebesgue measurable; examples of such sets include the Vitali set, and the non-measurable sets postulated by the Hausdorff paradox and the Banach–Tarski paradox.

 Generalizations

 For certain purposes, it is useful to have a "measure" whose values are not restricted to the non-negative reals or infinity.
 For instance, a countably additive set function with values in the (signed) real numbers is called a signed measure, while such a function with values in the complex numbers is called a complex measure.
 Observe, however, that complex measure is necessarily of finite variation, hence complex measures include finite signed measures but not, for example, the Lebesgue measure.

 Measures that take values in Banach spaces have been studied extensively.
 A measure that takes values in the set of self-adjoint projections on a Hilbert space is called a projection-valued measure; these are used in functional analysis for the spectral theorem.
 When it is necessary to distinguish the usual measures which take non-negative values from generalizations, the term positive measure is used.
 Positive measures are closed under conical combination but not general linear combination, while signed measures are the linear closure of positive measures.
+More generally see measure theory in topological vector spaces.

 Another generalization is the finitely additive measure, also known as a content.
 This is the same as a measure except that instead of requiring countable additivity we require only finite additivity.
 Historically, this definition was used first.
 It turns out that in general, finitely additive measures are connected with notions such as Banach limits, the dual of $L^\infty$ and the Stone–Čech compactification.
 All these are linked in one way or another to the axiom of choice.
 Contents remain useful in certain technical problems in geometric measure theory; this is the theory of Banach measures.

 A charge is a generalization in both directions: it is a finitely additive, signed measure.
 (Cf. ba space for information about bounded charges, where we say a charge is bounded to mean its range its a bounded subset of R.)